RyanFilho/GrammarTester/README.md

 # GrammarTester

-## We have two application to test if a word belongs to a grammar.
+### It is an application to test if a word belongs to a formal grammar.
-A console application developed in C# .NET and a web application(still under development) developed in javascript.
+A console application developed in C# .NET.
 Developed to help students identify formal grammars.